LKremer/scbs/README.md

 *Analyzing single-cell bisulfite sequencing data with scbs*
 Lukas PM Kremer, Leonie Kuechenhoff, Santiago Cerrizuela, Ana Martin-Villalba, Simon Anders
 bioRxiv 2022.06.15.496318; doi: [https://doi.org/10.1101/2022.06.15.496318](https://doi.org/10.1101/2022.06.15.496318)

+## Hardware requirements

+It is recommended to use a computer with at least 16 gigabytes of RAM.
+When analyzing small data sets (< 500 cells) like the [tutorial](docs/tutorial.md) data set, 8 GB RAM should suffice.
+Multiple CPU cores are not required but will greatly speed up some commands such as `scbs scan`.

 ## Troubleshooting